burner/graphqld/README.md

 Thank you to [graphql-dot](https://github.com/graphql-dotnet/graphql-dotnet) for the excelent list of features

+## Documentation
+The Documentation is still WIP, please have a look at the vibe.d project in the test folder.

+## Contributing
+PRs are welcome!

 # About Kaleidic Associates
 We are a boutique consultancy that advises a small number of hedge fund clients.
 We are not accepting new clients currently, but if you are interested in working either remotely